tc39/proposal-decimal/README.md

 + `toString()` is similar to the behavior on Number, e.g., `new Decimal("123.456").toString()` is `"123.456"`. ([#12](https://github.com/tc39/proposal-decimal/issues/12))
 + `toFixed`, `toExponential`, `toPrecision` methods analogous to `Number` methods `Intl.NumberFormat.prototype.format` transparently supports Decimal ([#15](https://github.com/tc39/proposal-decimal/issues/15))

+## Future work

+The vision of decimal sketched here represents the champions current thinking and goals.
+In our view, decimal as sketched so far is a valuable addition to the language.
+That said, we envision improvements and strive to achieve these, too, in a version 2 of the proposal.
+What follows is *not* part of the proposal as of today, but we are working to make the first version compatible with these future additions.

+### Arithmetic operator and comparison overloading

+In earlier discussions about decimal, we advocated for such overloading arithmetic operations (`+`, `*`, etc.) and comparisons (`==,` `<`, etc.), as well as `===`.
+But based on strong implementer feedback, we have decided to work with the following proposal:

++ In the first version of this proposal, we intend to make `+`, `*`, and so on throw when either argument is a decimal value.
+Instead, one will have to use the `add`, `multiply`, etc. methods.
+Likewise, comparison operators such as `==`, `<`, `<=`, etc. will also throw when either argument is a decimal.
+One should use the `equals` and `cmp` methods instead.
++ The strict equality operator `===` will work (won't throw an exception), but it will have its default object semantics; nothing special about decimal values will be involved.

+However, the door is not *permanently* closed to overloading.
+It is just that the bar for adding it to JS is very high.
+We may be able to meet that bar if we get enough positive developer feedback and work with implementors to find a path forward.

+### Decimal literals

+In earlier discussions of this proposal, we had advocated for adding new decimal literals to the language: `1.289m` (notice the little `m` suffix).
+Indeed, since decimals are numbers—essentially, basic data akin to the existing binary floating-point numbers—it is quite reasonable to aim for giving them their own "space" in the syntax.

+However, as with operator overloading, we have received strong implementor feedback that this is very unlikely to happen.

+Nonetheless, we are working on making sure that the v1 version of the proposal, sketched here, is compatible with a future in which decimal literals exist.
+As with operator overloading, discussions with JS engine implementors needs to be kept open to find out what can be done to add this feature.
+(On the assumption that a v1 of decimals exists, one can add support for literals fairly straightforwardly using a Babel transform.)

+### Advanced mathematical functions

+In our discussions we have consistently emphasized the need for basic arithmetic.
+And in the v1 of the proposal, we in fact stop there.
+One can imagine Decimal having all the power of the `Math` standard library object, with mathematical functions such as:

++ trigonometric functions (normal, inverse/arc, and hyperbolic combinations)
++ natural exponentiation and logarithm
++ any others?

+These can be more straightforwardly added in a v2 of Decimal.
+Indeed, using Taylor series, one can define them in terms of the basic arithmetic we intend to support in v1.
+Documented developer need for such functions is required to add these functions.
+We believe, based on developer feedback we have already received, that there is relatively little need for these functions.
+But it is not unreasonable to expect that such feedback will arrive once a v1 of Decimal is widely used.

 ## FAQ

 ### What about rational numbers?